radiusxyz/bolt/testnets/holesky/QUICK_START.md

 - `BOLT_SIDECAR_COMMITMENT_PRIVATE_KEY`: this is the private key of the operator address that you registered in the restaking protocol in the previous steps.
 This is the key that will be used to sign commitments for your validators.
 - `BOLT_SIDECAR_BUILDER_PRIVATE_KEY`: this can be any valid BLS private key.
-You can generate one by visiting https://iancoleman.io/eip2333/ and pressing the GENERATE button.
+You can generate one using the `bolt generate bls` command.

 The section "signing options" is by far the most complex part of the configuration file.
 It is used to configure how Bolt protocol understands and authenticates your validators.